-With more than 50 full-time faculty representing six fields, we are the largest academic department on campus.
+With more than 50 full-time faculty representing five fields, we are the largest academic department on campus.
 Our size and our diversity allows us to offer students a unique experience to learn about, get involved with, and explore career choices in their areas of interest.
 We are proud to foster a supportive learning and teaching community inclusive of both students and faculty.

 Our undergraduate class sizes are some of the smallest on campus, and we offer students a dedicated advising team.
 We invite students to get involved through student organizations, internships, study-abroad experiences, and service-learning projects.